MY-Climate-Observatory/myco-data/CLIMATExGovernment/my-national-policy-2002/README.md

 ### Terms of Use

-Unfortunately, this policy was published in 2002, and the publisher has bounded very strict data usage terms on the use of the content of this policy.
+Unfortunately, the publisher has set very strict data usage terms on the use of the content of this policy.
 Our team is currently reaching out to the original publishers for written permission.